-Omega Therapeutics is pioneering a systematic approach to use mRNA therapeutics as programmable epigenetic medicines by leveraging our OMEGA Epigenomic Programming platform ("OMEGA platform"). mRNA refers to Messenger RNA, a single-stranded RNA (ribonucleic acid that carries instructions for the synthesis of proteins) corresponding to the sequence of a gene.
-Our OMEGA platform harnesses the power of epigenetics, the mechanism that controls gene expression and every aspect of an organism's life from cell genesis, growth and differentiation to cell death.
+Omega Therapeutics is pioneering a systematic approach to use mRNA therapeutics as programmable epigenetic medicines by leveraging our OMEGA Epigenomic Programming[TM] platform ("OMEGA platform"). mRNA refers to Messenger RNA, a single-stranded RNA (ribonucleic acid that carries instructions for the synthesis of proteins) corresponding to the sequence of a gene.
+Our OMEGA platform harnesses the power of epigenetics, the mechanism that controls gene expression and every aspect of an organism's life from cell genesis. growth and differentiation to cell death.
 We have deciphered the three-dimensional architecture of the human genome.
 Genes and their accompanying regulators are organized into distinct and evolutionarily conserved structures called Insulated Genomic Domains, or IGDs.
 IGDs are the fundamental structural and functional units of gene control and cell differentiation and act as the "control room" of biology.
 Most diseases are caused by aberrant gene expression rooted in alterations in IGDs.
 The OMEGA platform has enabled us to systematically identify and validate thousands of novel DNA-sequence-based epigenomic "zip codes" associated with individual regulatory elements within IGDs.
-We call these epigenomic targets EpiZips.
+We call these epigenomic targets EpiZip.
 We rationally design and engineer our mRNA therapeutics, which are programmable and modular epigenetic medicines, called Omega Epigenomic Controllers, or OECs, to target EpiZips for Precision Genomic Control.
 This enables us to precisely tune genes to a desired level of expression and to control the duration of expression.
 Through this approach, we believe that the OMEGA platform has broad potential applicability across a range of diseases and conditions.
-Our pipeline currently consists of early-stage, preclinical programs that span oncology, multigenic diseases including immunology, regenerative medicine, and select monogenic diseases.
+Our pipeline currently consists of early-stage, preclinical programs that span oncology, inflammation, immunology, and cellular regeneration.
 We have conducted in vivo preclinical studies of our OECs in multiple disease models for various indications, including hepatocellular carcinoma, or HCC, non-small cell lung cancer, or NSCLC, and acute respiratory distress syndrome, or ARDS, and we expect to conduct in vivo preclinical studies for multiple additional programs.
-We initiated investigational new drug application ("IND") enabling studies for multiple programs in 2021, and we are aiming to submit an IND for our OEC candidate for the treatment of HCC and declare two OEC development candidates in the middle of 2022.
-We are also planning to submit an IND for another OEC candidate in the second half of 2022 or early 2023.
+We initiated investigational new drug application ("IND") enabling studies for multiple programs in 2021, and on July 14, 2022, we received clearance of our IND application from the United States Food and Drug Administration ("FDA") to initiate a Phase 1/2, firstin-human, clinical study of OTX-2002 for the treatment of HCC, which will be launched under the MYCHELANGELO[TM] clinical program.
+We are aiming to declare two OEC development candidates in the second half of 2022.
+We are also planning to submit an IND for another OEC candidate in 2023.